Silent 700: Local capabilities

-A pair of local tape cartridge devices were included, and data could be edited, tape-to-tape, for later transmission.
+A pair of local tape cartridge devices were included in some models, and data could be edited, tape-to-tape, for later transmission.

 Model 725

 The Model 725 added the ability to switch-select bit rates of 110, 150 and 300, corresponding to 10, 15 or 30 characters per second.

 Model 745

 The Model 745 was introduced late 1975 as "the lightest-weight portable now available."

-1200 bps
+1200 bit/s

-As 1200 bps dialup communication became more common among Time-sharing providers, the Silent 700 faced the problem that its printhead technology simply couldn't "heat up all the little dots" at 120 characters per second.
+As 1200 bit/s dialup communication became more common among Time-sharing providers, the Silent 700 faced the problem that its printhead technology simply couldn't "heat up all the little dots" at 120 characters per second.
 TI solved this in their 780-series terminals by creating a two-character-wide thermal head, which printed 60 pairs of characters per second.
 This allowed the product line to survive a few more years in the new high-speed interactive computing environment of the mid-1980s.